| 1914 |

 |

-Loan approved
+Loan

-from Haverford Township for the new building
+approved from Haverford Township for

 |